wix-incubator/fed-entry-level-exam/README.md

-# Wix Answers FED Entry Level Exam
+# Wix FED Entry Level Exam

 Hi there!
-In this exam you will extend and add new features to a simplified ticketing system.
-It aims to provide you a glimpse of our day-to-day work, along with some connection to [our domain (helpdesk & ticketing system)](https://www.wix.com/wixanswers/main).
+In this exam you will extend and add new features to a simplified [ticketing system](https://www.wix.com/wixanswers/main).
 The task's main purpose is to test your ability to learn new topics and deliver high quality digital products.
 It combines building UI components and a touch of server development as well.

 While no previous background is required to complete this task or to apply to this position, we do recommend getting to a basic level on the following subjects: